MegaTheTeapot/Discord_token_grabber/README.md

 # Features
  - Transfers via Discord webhook
+ - Sends: Public IP, PCName, PCUserName, Windows Version, Discord username, descriminator , token
  - Searches for authorization tokens in multiple directories (Discord, Discord PTB, Discord Canary, Google chrome, Opera, Brave and Yandex)
  - Only requests library needed
- - can be used as a library
+ - Can be used as a library

 <br>